 The input data required to run vSPD is published in the form of a daily GDX file.
-Our entire collection of vSPD GDX files associated with final pricing SPD cases can be downloaded from EMI Datasets, or accessed directly from our FTP server using anonymous FTP.
+Our entire collection of vSPD GDX files associated with final pricing SPD cases can be downloaded from EMI Datasets, or accessed directly from the underlying Azure storage account.

 GDX stands for GAMS data exchange and represents a binary file format for use with GAMS.
 The files are a convenient way to store the input data to be used by a GAMS-based model such as vSPD, and to import the data at model run time.